Arunachal Pradesh Legislative Assembly passes 3 bills

 Lowang, while seeking support from the members for passing of the bill, said that as the drinking water sources in the hill areas are diminishing due to denudation, effect of global warming and unwanted human activities in the catchment areas, it has become necessary to take regulatory measures to protect and improve the environment and the catchment areas and thereby preserve the drinking water sources therein and augment the yield of drinking water from other such sources, springs, streams and rivulets.

+Kanubari MLA, Gabriel D Wangsu in his deliberation sought ‘dedicated fund’ as incentive to the villagers towards their sensitization and motivation to come out for voluntary land donation of the catchment areas.
+This would secure the water sources and provide sustainability to deal with water scarcity, he said.

+Acknowledging the significance of the bill, Aalo East MLA, Kento Jini spoke on adopting rain water harvesting programmes and control of pollution in the catchment areas for better portable water for longer period of time.
+Participating in the discussion, Doimukh MLA Tana Hali Tara stressed on notifying the catchment areas to avoid problems in future.
+While speaking in support of the bill, he called for extending benefits to the affected people of water projects.

-The Assam Frontier (Administration of Justice) Regulation (Amendment) Bill, 2023.
+3-The Assam Frontier (Administration of Justice) Regulation (Amendment) Bill, 2023.

 Chief Minister Pema Khandu informed the house today that amendment in the Assam Frontier (Administration of Justice) Regulation Act has been done in order to strengthen the traditional customary laws as practiced in the state.
 Calling upon the members to support the bill for passing, Khandu said that provisions would be kept for further reviews and amendments after due consultation with all stakeholders, including Law & Parliamentary Affairs department, Bar Council and CBOs.